-Sedation is recommended for dental treatments on apprehensive children, very young children and children with special needs that would otherwise not work well under conscious sedation.
-The dentist performs the dental treatment in our office with the child anesthetized under Deep IV sedation, which is administered and monitored by our very experienced anesthesiologist, Dr. Anh Tran of Olympic Anesthesia.
-Dr. Neda Kalantar will discuss with you in great detail if IV sedation is a good option for your child.
+Intravenous sedation is recommended for dental treatments on young and apprehensive children and those with special needs to provide better care in a safe environment.
+The dentist performs the dental treatment in our office with the child anesthetized under IV sedation, which is administered and monitored by our very experienced anesthesiologist, Dr. Anh Tran of Olympic Anesthesia.
+Dr. Neda Kalantar will discuss with you in great detail if intravenous sedation is the best option for your child.
 Please schedule your consult today to discuss all possible options.

 Many children are calm, comfortable and confident in our dental office because we make them feel special and eliminating any anxiety.
 Our staff members choose to work here because they like kids!
 From "tell-show-do" to creative dental words, we make every effort possible to relax children and create a positive environment.

 Sometimes a child still feels anxious during treatment and may need more support than a gentle, caring manner to feel comfortable.
 Nitrous oxide/oxygen is a safe, effective technique to calm a child’s fear of the dental visit.

 A: Nitrous oxide/oxygen is a blend of two gases: oxygen and nitrous oxide.
 When inhaled, it is absorbed by the body and has a calming effect.
 Normal breathing eliminates nitrous oxide/oxygen from the body.